open-data-fabric/open-data-fabric/open-data-fabric.md

 All Metadata Blocks are immutable and changes by appending new blocks.
 With blocks, data, and checkpoints named after and referenced by the [hash](#hash) of their content - a dataset forms a type of a [content-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage) system, where having a reference to the last Metadata Block one can traverse the entire chain an discover all the components of the dataset.

 ![Diagram: Dataset as a Content-Addressable Graph](images/metadata-chain-2.svg)

+Metadata Chain also supports **Block References** that assign a certan symbolic name to a block hash, effectively acting as a named pointer.
+At the minimum all datasets have a `head` reference that indicates the current last block in the Metadata Chain.
+Using multiple references the metadata chain can be organized into a directed acyclic graph that can form branches, allowing for example to stage some subset of events for review or an automated QA process before they are accepted into the main chain.

 In addition to core events like adding data, running a query, and change of schema the Metadata Chain is designed to be extended to carry other kinds of information like:
 - Extra meaning and structure of knowledge that data represents (glossary, semantics, ontology)